erluxman/erluxman.github.io/src/pages/00009-week-7-100-days-of-flutter/index.md

 spoiler: 7th batch of 7 tips and tricks on the series 100DaysOfFlutter.
 ---

-## #Day 43 Collection if & for.
+## #Day 43 Collection if & for

 Do you miss number ranges like these in dart?

     for (i in 1..4) print(i) //Kotlin Range for (i until 1..4) print(i) //Kotlin Range

 No problem.
 Just define this Range Extension on numbers and you will be good to go.

     extension Range on num {
         List<num> until(num endPoint) {